-Application : Applied Explanation on : A Board Diversity Policy ("Policy") was adopted by the Board in 2013 and application of the last reviewed in November 2016.
-The Policy reiterates that the Board practice shall comprise members who collectively have the right mix of qualifications, skills and competencies and other complementary attributes that will best serve the needs of the Company.
+Application : Applied

+Explanation on : application of the practice The Board Diversity Policy ("Policy") reiterates that the Board shall comprise members who collectively have the right mix of qualifications, skills and competencies and other complementary attributes that will best serve the needs of the Company.
 It identifies gaps in competencies, skills and diversity among members and takes the necessary steps to remedy them to ensure they can add value to the deliberations and decision-making at the Board and Board Committee levels.
 The Policy recommends and promotes gender and age diversity and aims to increase the representation of women candidates on the Board.
-During 2017 and first quarter of 2018, there were several changes to the Board composition, which included the retirement of an Independent Director who was replaced by a new Independent Director, resignations of two NEDs and an ED.
-Based on the review of the Board's composition using a skills matrix, the Board aims to identify a candidate with experience in upstream industry, a geologist with deep understanding of reserves and reservoir risk management.
+The Board regularly reviews its composition using a skills matrix.
+During 2018, there were several changes to the Board composition, which included the resignation of an ED and appointment of an Independent Director.
 The selection of senior management is also based on objective criteria, skills, experience, cultural background and gender.

-Explanation for : Not applicable departure red to complete the columns below.
-Non-large companies are encouraged to complete the column s be elow.
-Measure WEasure • Timeframe :
+Explanation for : departure Not applicable

+Large companies are requi to complete the columns b red to complete the columns below.
+Non-large companies are encouraged elow.

+Measure :

+Timeframe :